tapjs/tapjs/advanced/index.md

 The name is the method name that will be created.
 The length is the number of arguments the assertion operates on.
-(The `message` and `extra` arguments will alwasy be appended to the end.)
+(The `message` and `extra` arguments will always be appended to the end.)

 For example, you could have a file at `test/setup.js` that does the
 following: